 Advanced Trainees will know the scientific foundation of each investigation and procedure, including relevant anatomy and physiology.
 They will be able to interpret the reported results of each investigation or procedure.

-Advanced Trainees will know how to explain the investigation or procedure to patients, families, and carers, and be able to
+know how to explain the

+to patients, families, and carers, and be able to